 A Cohabitation Agreement is a document that sets out what will happen to assets, finances and family if you and your partner should separate.
-It can cover everything from property rights and shared assets to care/residence of children and pets.
+It can cover everything from property rights and shared assets to the care/residence of children and pets.
 It is designed to protect both parties from legal issues and legal costs that may arise, as well as uncertainty and unnecessary disagreements following a breakup.

 However, it is debatable whether such agreements are in practice enforceable.

-Further you cannot make pension provision part of any such agreement as pension share orders can only be made by courts on divorce.
+Further, you cannot make pension provision part of any such agreement as pension share orders can only be made by courts on divorce.

 One most important way to give the financially weaker cohabitee security is to ensure any real property is held in your joint names (that both names are registered at the Land Registry) or have a formal Deed of Trust drawn up to ensure your beneficial interest is acknowledged and protected by registering a Notice or Restriction at the Land Registry.

 Depending on the nature of your relationship, consider each making a will providing for the other (although do be aware that people can change their will at any time).
 Another way of giving protection in the event your cohabitee dies is by ensuring there is an adequate life insurance policy in place.

 It is therefore evidently clear that the law needs updating.
 A number of organisations (such as Resolution) campaign tirelessly for a change to the law in England and Wales, but this is yet to happen.
 Although the Cohabitation Rights Bill (addressing the rights of cohabiting couples) is in the early stages of being reviewed by Parliament, we are yet to see whether this Bill will be given sufficient consideration, particularly as Brexit continues to dominate parliamentary time.